My Death, My Decision: Annual lecturers

 Since 2010, the organisation has hosted an annual lecture from international experts, campaigners, authors, academics, and philosophers on assisted dying reform.
 Previous speakers have included Baroness Mary Warnock, Silvan Luley (the Director of Dignitas), Virginia Ironside, Professor Jan Bernheim, Dr Rob Jonquiere, Professor Ceila Kitzinger, Dr Els van Wijngaarden, Professor A.C.
 Grayling, and Times Journalist Melanie Reid.

 In 2019, the organisation announced that it would host a new annual lecture ‘The Doran Lecture’, in memory of Frank Doran a former Member of Parliament and committed assisted dying advocate.
-In 2020, the first talk was delivered by Dr Stefanie Green, Canada's preeminent expert on assisted dying and President of CAMAP (the Canadian Association of MAiD Assessors and Providers).
+In 2020, the first talk was delivered by Dr Stefanie Green, Canada's preeminent expert on assisted suicide and President of CAMAP (the Canadian Association of MAiD Assessors and Providers).

 Organisation

 The campaign group is supported by a diverse range of doctors, politicians, religious leaders, philosophers, and academics including: Sir Iain Chalmers, Professor A.C.
 Grayling, Dr Phil Hammond, Virginia Ironside, Dr Henry Marsh, Miriam Margolyes, Professor David Nutt, Lord Martin Rees, Baroness Kathleen Richardson, Professor Wendy Savage, and journalist Polly Toynbee.